77th Weapons Squadron

 The 77th Weapons Squadron is a United States Air Force unit assigned to the USAF Weapons School, stationed at Dyess Air Force Base, Texas.
-The 77th is a Geographically Separated Unit of the 57th Wing, stationed at Nellis Air Force Base, Nevada.
-The mission of the squadron is to provide B-1 Lancer instructional flying.
+The 77th is a geographically separated unit of the 57th Wing, stationed at Nellis Air Force Base, Nevada.
+The mission of the squadron is to provide B-1 Lancer instructional flying and weapons training at Dyess Air Force Base, TX and Ellsworth Air Force Base, South Dakota.

 The unit activated on 15 January 1941 at Fort Douglas, Utah.
-After combat operations in the Pacific theater during World War II, the 77th contributed to America's nuclear deterrent during the Cold War and formed the backbone of the Air Force's B-52 force during the Vietnam War.
+After combat operations in the Pacific theater during World War II, the 77th contributed to America's nuclear deterrent during the Cold War, as well as the Air Force's B-52 force during the Vietnam War.

-Overview

-The 77th provides weapons training to B-1B Lancer squadrons at Dyess Air Force Base, TX and Ellsworth AFB, SD.

 History

 World War II

-The squadron was activated in January 1941 as a Northwest Air District medium bomber squadron, equipped with a mixture of Douglas B-18 Bolos, PT-17 Stearman trainers and early model Martin B-26 Marauders.
-Upon completion of training, it was assigned to the new Elmendorf Field, near Anchorage, Alaska; being one of the first Air Corps units assigned to Alaska.
+The squadron was activated in January 1941 as a Northwest Air District medium bomber squadron, equipped with a mixture of Douglas B-18 Bolos, Stearman PT-17 Kaydet trainers and early model Martin B-26 Marauders.
+Upon completion of training, it was assigned to the new Elmendorf Field, near Anchorage, Alaska, becoming one of the first United States Army Air Corps units assigned to Alaska.
 After the Japanese attack on Pearl Harbor, the squadron flew antisubmarine patrols over the Gulf of Alaska.

-When the Japanese invaded the Aleutian Islands in June 1942, the squadron was reassigned to Fort Glenn Army Airfield on Adak Island; and began combat missions over the captured islands of Kiska and Attu.
-Flew combat missions with B-26 Marauders and later B-25 Mitchell medium bombers during the Aleutian Campaign, remaining in Alaska until the end of World War II in 1945 when the squadron personnel were demobilized and the unit inactivated as a paper unit in early of November 1945.
-SSgt Charlton Heston served as a radio operator and gunner aboard a B-25 of the 77th from 1944–45.
+When the Japanese invaded the Aleutian Islands in June 1942, the squadron was reassigned to Fort Glenn Army Airfield on Adak Island and began combat missions over the captured islands of Kiska and Attu.
+The squadron flew combat missions with Martin B-26 Marauders and later North American B-25 Mitchell medium bombers during the Aleutian Campaign.
+They remained in Alaska until World War II ended in 1945, after which squadron personnel were demobilized.
+While inactivate, the unit acted as a paper unit in early November 1945.
+Staff sergeant and later actor Charlton Heston served as a radio operator and gunner aboard a B-25 Mitchell of the 77th from 1944-45.